Springe direkt zu Inhalt

 2. Connect across institutions

-The program cultivates cooperations across departments and universities in Berlin and beyond.
-The participating institutes have existing collaborations with several museums as well as the German Archaeological Institute.
+The program fosters cooperation among departments and universities in Berlin and beyond.
+The participating institutes maintain collaborations with several museums and the German Archaeological Institute.

 3. Tailor your program

-The program not only provides you with a sold methodological basis for interdisciplinary work, it distinguishes itself through its flexibility and a broad range of electives.
-This allows you to tailor your curriculum to your personal interests and career aspirations within an interdisciplinary context.
+The curriculum provides a solid methodological foundation for interdisciplinary work while offering flexibility and a wide range of electives.
+This allows you to customize your studies according to your personal interests and career aspirations.

 4. Gain professional and research experience